Life Insurance Calculator

 The recommended cover is a transparent sum of three needs, the same way an honest planner would sketch it on paper:

-- Education fund — $130,000 per child, an approximate target for a four-year public in-state degree (the figure most 529 plans aim at).
+- Education fund: $130,000 per child, an approximate target for a full undergraduate degree.

 We add those together and round to the nearest $10,000.
 The monthly premium range applies indicative rates of 0.036–0.051 per $1,000 of cover, typical of 20-year level term for a healthy applicant.
 When the recommended cover climbs past about 30 times your income, we flag that an insurer may not approve it without additional financial underwriting.
 These figures are US-based and were last reviewed in July 2026.